randima/FormBuilder/readme.md

-This a sencha touch demo app where it load json data from data.json
+This a sencha touch demo app where it load form data from a server and display fields.
+Currently all fields are displayed as textfields.